Habitat is Vital

 A Wildflower a Day

-A Wildflower a Day explores the close relationship between native plant communities, the insects that depend on them, and the songbirds whose survival depends in turn on those insects.
-As development and invasive plants continue to erode intact habitat, the consequences reach far beyond birds alone — affecting ecological resilience, water and air quality, and human health.
-This film features photography of native plants in bloom in a number of sites across the state of Michigan.
+Our film, A Wildflower a Day, explores the close relationship between native plant communities, the insects that depend on them, and the songbirds whose survival depends, in turn, on those insects.
+It features photography of native plants in bloom in numerous sites across the state of Michigan, along with narration, poetry, music, and bird songs (from The Cornell Lab of Ornithology).

 The Power of One